AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 ### 3.2 Quantum Networking

 Two papers address the engineering of quantum communication infrastructure.
 "Networking Challenges in Distributed Quantum Computing" [S22] (arXiv:1810.08421, 2018) frames distributed quantum computation as a systems and networking problem, discussing architectural constraints for entanglement distribution, teleportation-based links, and coordination protocols.
-The original page describes "error-corrected links" and concrete protocol designs; this overstates the paper's scope, which is better characterized as an *architectural discussion of challenges and tradeoffs* rather than a complete protocol specification.
+The paper's scope is an architectural discussion of challenges and tradeoffs as opposed to a complete protocol specification.

 "Quantum Internet: from Communication to Distributed Computing!"
 [S23] (arXiv:1805.04360, 2018) is a short invited overview (4 pages) relating quantum networking to distributed quantum computation and cloud computing frameworks.
 It highlights entanglement and teleportation as primitives and lists open challenges.
 Readers should treat it as a high-level roadmap rather than a technical design document.